 - 1. In each of the twelve-subject treatments, each auctioneer set a reserve price, which could be any integer between 1 and 100, inclusive. - 2.
-Meanwhile, each bidder estimated the chance that the valuation of the other bidder in the group was drawn from the high value distribution, i.e., an estimate of 1δ .
-The bidder also indicated his confidence in his estimate: 11 not confident at all, slightly confident, moderately confident, fairly confident, and very confident.
-This stage was included only for treatments with an unknown distribution. - 3.
+Meanwhile, for treatments with an unknown distribution only, each bidder estimated the chance that the valuation of the other bidder in the group was drawn from the high value distribution, i.e., an estimate of 1δ .
+The bidder also indicated his confidence in his estimate: not confident at all, slightly confident, moderately confident, fairly confident, and very confident.
+This confidence rating method to elicit ambiguity attitude was proposed and evaluated by psychologists Curley, Young and Yates (1989).
+Among three different methods to elicit subject ambiguity attitude in decision making, they found this one to be the best. - 3.
 Next, each bidder was informed of the reserve price of his auctioneer (in the twelve-subject treatments) and his own valuation.
 Note that, in the eight-subject treatments, the reserve price was implicitly set to zero.
 Then each bidder simultaneously and independently submitted a bid, which could be any integer between 1 and 100, inclusive.
 Bidders were instructed that if they did not want to buy they could submit any positive integer below the reserve price. - 4.
 Bids were then collected in each group and the object was allocated according to the rules of the auction. - 5.
-Afterwards, each bidder received the following feedback on his screen: his valuation, his bid, the reserve price, the winning bid, whether he received the object, and his payoff. - Each auctioneer received the following feedback: whether the object was sold, his reserve price, the bids in his group, and his payoff. - The subjects did not receive the entire vector of valuations and the corresponding bids, as in some previous studies, to slow down the learning of δ and thus preserve ambiguity for the initial rounds.
+Afterwards, each bidder received the following feedback on his screen: his valuation, his bid, the reserve price, the winning bid, whether he received the object, and his payoff.

+Each auctioneer received the following feedback: whether the object was sold, his reserve price, the bids in his group, and his payoff.

+The subjects did not receive the entire vector of valuations and the corresponding bids, as in some previous studies, to slow down the learning of δ and thus preserve ambiguity for the initial rounds.